 Keeping people safe

-Safer Derbyshire has lots of information about keeping safe and the range of help and support available.
+The Derbyshire Safeguarding Adults website has lots of information about keeping safe and the range of help and support available.
 Our keeping people safe leaflet is attached to this page.

 Are you, or is someone you know, a vulnerable adult who is at risk and needs help?

 We provide information and assistance for vulnerable adults.

 We're committed to preventing the abuse and neglect of vulnerable people in Derbyshire and this page provides information on how and where to report your concerns.

 If you've experienced abuse, are currently experiencing it, or suspect someone else is then there are people and organisations that can help.